cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 .. note::

-   The runahead limit may be raised automatically to accommodate :term:`future triggered<future trigger>` tasks without stalling the workflow.
+   The scheduler may automatically raise the runahead limit to accommodate :term:`future triggered<future trigger>` tasks without stalling the workflow.